bcnmy/docs/docs/tutorials/sessions/createSession.md

     functionSelector: "safeMint(address)",
     /** The list of rules which make up the policy */ rules,
-    /** The time interval within which the session is valid */
+    /** The time interval within which the session is valid.
+Setting both to 0 will keep a session alive indefinitely */
     interval: {
       validUntil: 0,
       validAfter: 0,